 Shoulder arthroscopy is sometimes called “keyhole” surgery or a “shoulder scope” and is one of the most commonly utilized surgical approaches to treat shoulder conditions.
 Shoulder arthroscopy is a minimally invasive surgical technique that uses a small surgical camera, called an arthroscope.
 The arthroscope, along with specialized, small surgical instruments are placed inside the shoulder joint using small incisions.
 The camera projects images to a screen, allowing the doctor to see inside the shoulder joint; surgery is then executed without the need to do a large formal cut or incision (arthrotomy).
-Dr. Riley J. Williams, Orthopedic shoulder surgeon, has extensive training and experience using shoulder arthroscopy for patients in Manhattan, New York City and the surrounding New York boroughs.
+Dr. Riley J. Williams, Orthopedic shoulder surgeon, has extensive training and experience using shoulder arthroscopy for patients in Manhattan, Brooklyn, New York City, NY and surrounding areas.